Spal13/spal13.github.io/README.md

 # ME405 Final Project Report
-This page will go over our groups hardware and software solution to complete the final obstacle course using our Romi Robot.

-The goal of this final project was to have the Romi complete an obstacle course.
-The obstacle course included line following, bump sensing, and location estimation challenges.
-To complete this task, our team relied on sensor data from hardware and algorithms implemented in software.
-This page will review our final design and implementation.
+This repository presents our final hardware and software for enabling a Romi robot to autonomously complete an obstacle course.
+This obstacle course required line following, bump sensing, and location estimation, all achieved through integrated sensor data and control algorithms.
+Additionally, we developed a real-time user interface which wirelessly displayed Romi's location and associated data.
+This document summarizes our system design and implementation.

 ## Hardware
 ### Romi
-The main hardware used was the Romi robot.
-The Romi robot is a differential drive robot with two DC motor powered wheels.
-It uses 70 mm diameter wheels and has a chassis diameter of about 165 mm.
-The Romi utilized a power distribution & motor driver combination PCB.
+The Pololu Romi robot is the main hardware used in this project.
+Romi is a differential drive robot with two wheels powered by DC motors.
+It uses 70 mm diameter wheels and has a chassis diameter of 165 mm.
+Romi utilized a power distribution & motor driver combination PCB.
 The DC motors were integrated with quadrature encoders and operated via PWM.
-The Romi operated off of AA batteries in a 6S configuration (6 AA batteries in parallel), outputting approximately 8.4V nominally.
+Romi operated off of rechargeable AA batteries in a 6S configuration (6 AA batteries in series), outputting approximately 7.2V nominally.

 ### Sensors
 #### Encoders
-The Romi uses quadrature incremental encoders attached to the motors to measure wheel rotation.
+The Romi uses two quadrature incremental encoders attached to the motors to measure wheel rotation.
 These encoders generate two digital signals that are offset in phase, allowing both the amount of rotation and the direction of motion to be determined.
 In this project, the STM32 timer hardware was used in encoder mode to read the pulses efficiently.
 The encoder counts were then used to track wheel position, and the change in counts over time was used to calculate wheel velocity.
 #### Line Sensor
-The line sensor used was a QTRX-MD-13A analog reflectance sensor array with 13 sensors spaced at 8 mm pitch, though only 9 sensors were used in this project.
-The board was powered from a 3.3V supply from the STM32 NUCLEO board.
+The line sensor used was a QTRX-MD-13A analog IR reflectance sensor array with 13 sensors spaced at 8 mm pitch, though only the center 9 sensors were used in this project.
+The board was powered from the 3.3V rail on the STM32 NUCLEO board.
 Each sensor on this array output analog voltages based on surface reflectivity.
 These analog readings were calibrated and used to generate a centroid value, which provided an estimate of the line position for line following.

 <p align="center">
   <img src="IR_SENSOR.png" width="300"><br>